Getting started - Summary [download as PDF]

 The spam test will test your email against 23 of the most popular spam filters.
-In your final report you will receive pass/fail feedback in Google Apps, SpamAssasin, Barracuda, DKIM, Gmail, Outlook, SPF and many more.
+In your final report, you will receive a pass/fail feedback in Google Apps, SpamAssasin, Barracuda, DKIM, Gmail, Outlook, SPF and many more.

 Note: Please note the testing requires some time and ‘pending’ status will appear next to each test.
 Please click ‘refresh’ to preview the spam results which are ready!

 Now that you have created a beautifully unique campaign, let’s send it.
 You can do so in Step 4: Select List & Send.

 Recommended: you may wish to send to an internal test address database before a live send to your customers.